UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

     3: **The concept of message passing**

-???- "What is a Class"
+???- question "What is a Class"

-???- "What is a Design Pattern"
+???- question  "What is a Design Pattern"

     Design patterns are typical solutions to common problems in software design.
 Each pattern is like a blueprint